stefanzweifel/changelog-updater-action/README.md

 The generated compare URL for the just created relase.
 For example `https://github.com/org/repo/compare/v1.0.0...v1.1.0`.
 The value is only available, if the Action could generate a compare URL based on the available CHANGELOG data.

+### `release_url_fragment`
+The URL fragment for the just created release.
+For example '#v100---2021-02-01'.
+You can use this to generate URLs that point to the newly created release in your CHANGELOG.

 ### `unreleased_compare_url`
 The generated compare URL between the latest version and the target revision.
 For example `https://github.com/org/repo/compare/v1.0.0...HEAD`.
 The value is only available, if the Action could generate a compare URL based on the available CHANGELOG data.